skx/templer/README.md

 A templer site comprises of three things:

 * A global configuration file.
-     * This defines the paths to search for inputs, etc.
+     * This defines the paths to search for input pages, layout templates, plugins, etc.
-     * This may contain global variable declerations.
+     * This may contain global variable declarations.
      * Please see the example configuration file: [`templer.cfg`](https://raw.github.com/skx/templer/master/templer.cfg.sample).
 * A layout.
     * This is used to format the output pages, defining the common look and feel.